winnieepm/11ty-lunr/README.md

 ## dev notes
 ### 2025-03-19
-- am struggling to get `gulp-imagemin` to work.
+- am struggling to get `gulp-imagemin` to work; lesson 21. decided to not implement this and try using the pkg again in another project.
-- i decided to drop fonts bc the get-google-fonts pkg is old and alternatives look like they require some figuring out.
+- i decided to drop fonts bc the `get-google-fonts` pkg is old and alternatives look like they require some figuring out; lesson 20.

  ### 2025-03-10
 - i got the pagination to work. we have a feed, too.